ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 available OpenFlow 1.3 module features can be employed to improve network management.
 Figure :ref:`fig-network-topo` shows the network topology used in this example.
-It represents the internal network of an organization, where servers and client nodes are located far from each other (e.g. in separated buildings).
+It represents the internal network of an organization, where servers and client nodes are located far from each other (e.g., in separated buildings).
 The "long-distance" connection between the sites is via two links of 10 Mbps each, while all the other local connections are 100 Mbps.
-On the server side, the *OpenFlow border switch* acts as a border router element: it is responsible for handling connection requests coming from the clients, and redirecting them to the appropriate internal server.
+On the server side, the *OpenFlow border switch* acts as a border router element: it is responsible for handling connection requests coming from the clients and redirecting them to the appropriate internal server.
 On the client side, the *OpenFlow client switch* is used to interconnect all clients in a star topology.
-Between these two switches, there is the *OpenFlow aggregation switch*, located at the border of the client side and used to provide long-distance improved communication.
+Between these two switches, there is the *OpenFlow aggregation switch*, located at the border of the client side and used to provide improved long-distance communication.
 The default |ofs13| learning controller is used to manage the client switch, whereas the new *OpenFlow QoS controller* is used to manage the other two switches.
 The latter controller implements some QoS functionalities exploiting OpenFlow 1.3 features, as described below.
 Each client opens a single TCP connection with one of the 2 available servers, and sends packets in uplink direction as much as possible, trying to fill the available bandwidth.